A relationship with someone who is a drug addict is too volatile to stay in.

 What more evidence do you need?

-Staying in a situation like this would only drag you into the mess.
+Staying in a situation like this drags you into their mess.

-You may not even be aware that you are slipping into a depression until it hits you.
+You aren’t cognizant that you are slipping into a depression until it hits you.

-You should guard against allowing things to get this out of hand and leave while you still have your mental health intact.
+Guard against falling apart completely and leave while you still have your mental health intact.